 Catholic Health sees over 100,000 patients each year in its network of Western New York Emergency Departments.

-*State median time based on first quarter 2017 through fourth quarter 2017 encounters.
+*State median time based on third quarter 2017 through second quarter 2018 encounters.

 External reports from trusted sources demonstrate how we compare to other healthcare providers in Western New York and across the country.